Maickii/Chess_Game/README.md

 2. Only legal move allowed, no moving into your own friendly territory
 3. Capture system
 4. Each piece moves as they are supposed to move
-+ Pawn moves forward twice in the beginning, one tile thereafter
+    +Pawn moves forward twice in the beginning, one tile thereafter
 +     Rook moves horizontally and vertically
 + Bishop moves diagonally both ways, within their starting tile
 + Knight moves in ‘L’ shape
 + King moves within a radius of one tile